ripplearc/ripplearc-flutter-lint/README.md

 - `prefer_fake_over_mock` - Prefer using Fake over Mock for test doubles
 - `forbid_forced_unwrapping` - Forbid forced unwrapping in production code
 - `no_optional_operators_in_tests` - Forbid optional operators in test files
+- `document_fake_parameters` - Enforce documentation on Fake classes and their non-private members
 - `todo_with_story_links` - Ensure TODO comments include YouTrack story links
 - `no_internal_method_docs` - Forbid documentation on private methods to reduce noise
 - `document_interface` - Enforce documentation on abstract classes and their public methods